Frequently Asked Questions

 What is SiLA 2?

 SiLA 2 is the new Standard in Lab Automation.
-It changes the future of lab technology realizing outstanding and elegant concepts.
+It changes the future of lab technology providing outstanding and elegant concepts.

 The SiLA Organization provides with the SiLA 2 Standard a framework for the exchange, integration, sharing and retrieval of electronic laboratory information.